paulsinclair51/briteTest/docs/md/Contributor_Guide.md

     - Breaking changes (syntax or behavior) to the APIs.
     - Breaking changes to the Runner Framework.
-  - If incremented, it must be updated for all files (.h, .c, and .md) to the same major value, even if the file was not otherwise modified with minor and patch reset to 0.
+  - If incremented, it must be updated for all files (.h, .c, and .md) to the same major value (even if the file was not otherwise modified) with minor and patch reset to 0.

 When changing the version: